sudoyashi/Joshis-Garage/_posts/2024-01-05-intothemegasquirt2.markdown

 ![Ignition circuit](https://www.sudoyashi.com/assets/img/cabby/megasquirt/megasquirt-ignition.jpg)

-The ignition circuit is based off the Bosch 124 module, adapted to the MK1 ICM, where the two modules are very similar.
-However, the pinout is slightly different as seen below.
+The ignition circuit diagram was modeled from the Bosch 124 module model but I adapted it to match the pinout of the MK1 ignition control module (ICM).
+The modules are very similar; however, the pinout is slightly different as seen below.
 Pinout tested on a 1985 Volkswagen Golf Cabriolet.

+*HE=hall-effect sensor; ICM=ignition control module*

+Modified ICM Pinout
 | Pin   | Function  |      | Pin   | Function               |
 | ----- | --------- | ---- | ----- | ---------------------- |
 | HE/1  | GND HE    |      | HE/1  | GND HE                 |